 - Robert's – on Second Street and Benno's Micro Alley on Grandstand Avenue

 If you like reggae ...

 The Tropics stand is already known as a stealthy spot to relax during the Wisconsin State Fair.
-But R&R at Tropics doesn't simply stand for rest and relaxation; it's reggae and relaxation thanks to its stage's lineup headlined by the roots reggae-inspired King Solomon – not to mention the swampy Southern blend of Yard Dog Charlie.
+But R&R at Tropics doesn't simply stand for rest and relaxation; it's reggae and relaxation thanks to its stage's lineup headlined by the roots reggae-inspired Natty Nation – not to mention the swampy Southern blend of Yard Dog Charlie.
 With all of the acts hitting the stage at the Tropics, this vendor spot truly feels like a warm weather vacation in the middle of West Allis.